|

 securities in the over-the-counter market.
 See

+adjustable-rate mortgage (ARM).
 Truth-in-Lending - A federal

 law that requires lenders to fully disclose, in writing,